-The +3 route is for research students who have completed an Anthropology Master’s degree with training that meets the ESRC 2015 Training Guidelines.
+The +3.5 route (DPhil in Anthropology) is for research students who have completed an Anthropology Master’s degree with training that meets the ESRC 2022 Training Guidelines.

 Further information about the School’s postgraduate programmes can be found here.